input-output-hk/atala-prism/credentials-verification-web/README.md

 ### Integration with grpc backends

-First of all, ensure you have .protos compiled.
+The .protos are compiled any time you run/build the app/tests.
 For more information go to [Compile .protos section](#Compile-.protos)

 ### Actual instructions to run the project